ishoman/adidas-clone/README.md

 ## Support and Contact Details

-_Please email me at isaac.shoman@gmail.com with any feedback!_
+_You may email me at isaac.shoman@gmail.com with any questions or feedback_

 ## Technologies Used